Devvz/docker-pterodactyl/README.md

 - ~~Run the following commands during the PHP installation (Dockerfile):~~
 ~~`ln -s /usr/bin/php70 /usr/bin/php`
 `ln -s /usr/bin/php70-phar /usr/bin/php-phar`
-*Log: These symlinks are required to allow the `php` command to function, as it references `/usr/bin/php`.
+*Log: 2016/12/22 - These symlinks are required to allow the `php` command to function, as it references `/usr/bin/php`.
 I have added them to the Dockerfile.*~~
 - Run the following commands during the Pterodactyl installation (Docker Compose):
 `chmod -R 777 storage/* bootstrap/cache`
 `chown -R www-data:www-data *`
 - ~~Perform the `composer setup` command (Dockerfile)
-*Log: We are already doing this using the `composer install --ansi --no-dev` command.
+*Log: 2016/12/22 - We are already doing this using the `composer install --ansi --no-dev` command.
 This is the same command executed in a different way.*~~
-- Environment configuration:
+- ~~Environment configuration:
 `php artisan pterodactyl:env`
 `php artisan pterodactyl:mail`
 `php artisan migrate`
 `php artisan db:seed`
 `php artisan pterodactyl:user`
+*Log: 2016/12/22 - Created entrypoint.sh and added this to the Dockerfile to configure the `php artisan` settings.*~~
 - Queue listeners (Crontab):
 `crontab -e`
 `* * * * * php /var/www/pterodactyl/html/artisan schedule:run >> /dev/null 2>&1`